fyne-io/developer.fyne.io/started/windows.md

 The above application will exit when both windows are closed.
-If your app is arranged so one window is main and the others are accessory views you can set one window to be "master" so that the app exists if that window is closed.
+If your app is arranged so one window is main and the others are accessory views you can set one window to be "master" so that the app exits if that window is closed.
 To do this use the `SetMaster()` function on `Window`.

 Windows can be created at any time, we could change the code above so that